The Bankrate promise

 - Extra payments made toward the principal

-Special considerations for the mortgage interest deduction
+Special circumstances for the mortgage interest deduction

 - Home office complications – If you use a portion of your property for a home office, you’ll need to calculate the specific square footage used for living versus working.
 The “living” space is the only portion that qualifies for a mortgage interest deduction.
+(But the “working” space could qualify as a business expense deduction, if you’re self-employed.)

 - Home under construction – If you’re building a home, you have a 24-month period that qualifies under mortgage interest deduction guidelines.